RaftMLP: How Much Can Be Done Without Attention and with Less Spatial Locality?: Introduction

-\paragraph{Spatial structure} As shown in Figure \ref{fig:raft-mlp}, we propose a module in which the token mixing block is divided into vertical and horizontal mixing blocks in series.
+\paragraph{Spatial structure} As shown in Fig. \ref{fig:raft-mlp}, we propose a module in which the token mixing block is divided into vertical and horizontal mixing blocks in series.
 In the standard MLP-Mixer, the relevance of patches has no inductive bias in the vertical and horizontal directions in the original two-dimensional image.
 In our proposed model, we implicitly assume as an inductive bias that patch sequences aligned horizontally have similar correlations with other horizontally aligned patch sequences.
 The same can be said for vertically aligned patch sequences—additionally, groups of channels are jointed in tensors before inputting into vertical-mixing and horizontal-mixing blocks.
 Jointed channels are shared with both mixing blocks.
-Thus, we assume that there is geometrical relation among some channels. \paragraph{Multi-scale patch embedding} While ViT and MLP-Mixer patch embedding was a simple method; we added a hierarchical structure.
-That is multi-scale patch embedding, which embeds information around the patch in the original patch embedding, as shown in Figure \ref{fig:multi-scale-embedding}.
-The multi-scale patch embedding method, which also embeds information around the patch in the embedding of the original patch, helped us increase the accuracy at the cost of a small amount of computation and memory consumption. \paragraph{Support for images of any resolution} By sandwiching the bicubic interpolation before and after the token-mixing block, global MLP-based models support images of arbitrary resolution like CNNs.
-In addition to this contribution, we were able to apply the global MLP-based model to downstream tasks.
+Thus, we assume that there are objects and their visual patterns are often distributed linearly over an image and geometrical relation among some channels. \paragraph{Multi-scale patch embedding} While ViT and MLP-Mixer patch embedding was a simple method; we added a hierarchical structure.
+That is multi-scale patch embedding, which embeds information around the patch in the original patch embedding, as shown in Fig. \ref{fig:multi-scale-embedding}.
+The multi-scale patch embedding method, which also embeds information around the patch in the embedding of the original patch, helped us increase the accuracy at the cost of a small amount of computation and memory consumption.

 We will demonstrate that the proposed model with a simple inductive bias without excessive spatial locality as convolution is superior to MLP-Mixer and comparable to global MLP-based models.
 In addition, we will mention that the proposed method is a model that can achieve accuracy at a reduced cost compared to previous studies.
-We will show the applicability of the proposed model to downstream tasks such as semantic segmentation, instance segmentation, and object detection.
+In the appendix, we will study the applicability of the proposed model to downstream tasks such as semantic segmentation, instance segmentation, and object detection.
 The results will encourage the future possibilities of architectures without self-attention and with less spatial locality.